-Below, we briefly introduce the related topics and write down the result about our researches.
+Below, we briefly introduce the related topics.

 Vehicular Networks and Smart City Research

 SAINT+: Self-Adaptive Interactive Navigation Tool+ for Emergency Service Delivery Optimization.

 An evolved Self-Adaptive Interactive Navigation Tool (SAINT+) to reduce the delivery time of emergency services and to improve navigation efficiency for the vehicles influenced by accidents.
 Based on the congestion contribution model of SAINT and aggregated information from vehicles in the vehicular cloud, we propose a virtual path reservation strategy for emergency vehicles to guarantee a fast emergency service delivery.
 We also develop an accident area protection scheme based on an adjusted congestion contribution matrix and protection zones to evacuate vehicles in the accident area.
 To further reduce travel delay of neighbor vehicles in the accident area, we also present a dynamic traffic flow control model.

 - Yiwen (Chris) Shen, Jinho Lee, Hohyeon Jeong, Jaehoon (Paul) Jeong, Eunseok Lee, and David H.C.
 Du, "SAINT+: Self-Adaptive Interactive Navigation Tool+ for Emergency Service Delivery Optimization", IEEE Transactions on Intelligent Transportation Systems, June 2017.

 STMAC: Spatio-Temporal Coordination MAC Protocol in Urban Environments.